pi-hole/docs/docs/api/index.md

 ## HTTP methods used by this API

 Each HTTP request consists of a method that indicates the action to be performed on the identified resource.
-The relevant standards are [RFC 2616, Scn.
-9](https://tools.ietf.org/html/rfc2616#section-9) (`GET/POST/PUT/DELETE`).
+The relevant standards is [RFC 2616](https://tools.ietf.org/html/rfc2616).
+Though, RFC 2616 has been very clear in differentiating between the methods, complex wordings are a source of confusion for many users.

 Pi-hole's API uses the methods like this: